-Hugh Rank described a simple model of persuasion where he describes how BENEFIT PROMISERS (often marketers, but also anyone who is trying to influence other peoples behaviours) intensify certain aspects of their offering and downplay other aspects in an attempt to persuade BENEFIT SEEKERS (often prospective customers or receivers of the message) to buy from them (or believe what they are saying) as opposed to their competitors.
+Hugh Rank has a simple model of persuasion in which he describes how BENEFIT PROMISERS (often marketers, but also anyone who is trying to influence other peoples behaviours) intensify certain aspects of their offering and downplay other aspects in order to persuade BENEFIT SEEKERS (often prospective customers or receivers of the message) to buy from them (or believe what they are saying) as opposed to their competitors.
 His model also addresses how BENEFIT SEEKERS play a role in this process by the mere act of seeking such benefits.

 Intensify Downplay Schema Explained

-We are all benefit seekers at times in our daily lives, playing an active part in the persuasion process as seekers.
-Consider two factors relating to our roles as seekers:
+We are all benefit seekers (buyers or receivers of information) at certain times, playing an active part in the persuasion process.

-- #1 – Our perception of good and bad
+- #1 – Our perception of what is good and bad.

-This allows us a deeper understanding of our own benefit-seeking behaviour related to the advertisements and marketing messages we are exposed to, allowing us to break it into four smaller parts:
+This allows us a deeper understanding of our own benefit-seeking behaviour related to the messages we are inevitably exposed to.
+We can break this down even further:

-Benefit promisers (advertisers/ marketers) look to take advantage of our benefit seeking by intensifying their own “good” and downplaying their own “bad” and more aggressively intensifying others “bad” and downplaying others “good” to further enhance their marketing message.
+Benefit promisers look to take advantage of our benefit seeking by intensifying their “good” and downplaying their “bad” and more aggressively intensifying others (competitors) “bad” and downplaying others “good” to further enhance their message.

 When they Intensify their own “Good”

-The promisers or would-be persuaders try to increase the significance of elements of their message so that the seeker will take their message on-board.
-They do this by use of repetition, association and composition.
+The promisers (would-be persuaders) try to increase the significance of elements of their message so that the seeker is more responsive to that message.
+They do this using repetition, association and composition.

-Linking or connecting information in a text to something or someone that is desirable or admired, or taking the polar opposite approach and linking it to something that is feared, or perceived as threatening or dangerous.
-This can be done through words, visuals, or auditory details.
-The connection may be directly stated or implied.
+This is about linking or connecting information in a message to something or someone that is desirable or admired, or taking the polar opposite approach and linking it to something that is feared, or perceived as threatening or dangerous.
+This can be done using words, visual elements, or auditory details.
+The connection may be explicitly stated or implied.

-Seekers can protect themselves from this kind of tactic by looking or listening for ideas, words, visuals, sounds that may be symbolic of abstract ideas e.g. a maple leaf to represent patriotism, ticking clock to represent passage of time or urgency, use of allusions/ references to people, events, media, pop culture, etc. with which the audience may be familiar, or appeals to emotions instead of logic
+Seekers can protect themselves from this kind of tactic by looking or listening for ideas, words, visuals, and sounds that may be symbolic of abstract ideas.
+For example, the use of a maple leaf to represent patriotism, a ticking clock to represent the passage of time or increased urgency, the use of allusions or references to people, events, media, pop culture, etc. Anything with which the audience may be familiar, or appeals to emotions rather than logic.

-Organizing or constructing a message in order to have a specific impact.
-A message which carries the benefit (the thing which is desired) may be directly stated or implied or its opposite may be stated or implied to stir a fear response.
+This involves organizing or constructing a message in order to have a specific impact.
+A message which carries the benefit (the thing which is desired) may be explicitly stated or implied or its opposite may be explicitly stated or implied to stir a fear response.

 When they Downplay their own “Bad”

-The persuader tries to decrease attention on details or ideas so that the seeker (who could be a reader/ viewer/ audience) see specific information as unimportant or not worth consideration.
+The persuader tries to reduce attention on certain details or ideas so that the seeker perceives this information as being unimportant and not worth consideration.
 They do this using 3 tactics; diversion, omission and confusion.

-Seekers can protect themselves from this kind of tactic by considering what is missing from the text or message.
-Consider points of view or interests that are not considered or make up a small percentage of the overall message.
+Seekers can protect themselves from this kind of tactic by considering what is missing from the message.
+They should consider points of view or interests that are not mentioned or that make up a small percentage of the overall message.

 1. Hi – 2.
 Trust me – 3.
 You need – 4.
 Hurry – 5.
 Buy

-- Hi – which is made up of internal and external attention getting strategies, this is about getting the attention of the audience and keeping it long enough to hear the sales message, using physical, emotional and cognitive attention getting elements,
+- Hi – comprises internal and external attention getting strategies.
+This is about capturing the attention of the audience and keeping it long enough to deliver the sales message, using physical, emotional and cognitive attention getting elements.

-- Trust me – is about building confidence through expertise, sincerity and benevolence,
+- Trust me – is about building confidence using expertise, sincerity and benevolence.

-- Hurry – urgency stressing is aimed at causing an emotional reaction in the audience so they feel compelled to take action without delay,
+- Hurry – urgency stressing is designed to cause an emotional reaction in the audience so they feel compelled to take action without delay.

 Check out our Ultimate Marketing Guide for some in-depth marketing information.